What If I Can't Afford Health Care?

 Medical emergencies can happen at any age, and they are expensive.
 You may end up owing a lot of money for several years.
 It is important to plan a way to pay for your healthcare costs.
 Additionally, you may face penalties under the Affordable Care Act if you choose not to have health insurance.

 Health Insurance Options

-The premiums on this type of insurance are much more affordable.
+The premiums for this type of insurance are much more affordable.

 Often the most affordable option is the plan offered by your employer.
-Sometimes you may be able to find a more affordable option by looking for health insurance on your own.
-This may apply more to your dependents.
-It does not hurt to shop around to find the most affordable health insurance policy.
+Sometimes you may be able to find a more affordable option by looking for health insurance on your own, and it doesn't shopping around to find the most affordable policy.
 As you do this be sure that it meets the requirements set forth by the Affordable Care Act.

 What About Visiting the Doctor and Other Medical Costs?

-It can be overwhelming to deal with medical bills when you are barely making ends meet.
-There are some things you can do to reduce the amount you pay.
+It can be overwhelming to deal with medical bills when you are barely making ends meet. but there are some things you can do to reduce the amount you pay.

-You can shop around for the hospitals, doctors and clinics that cost less.
+You can shop around for the hospitals, doctors, and clinics that cost less.
 It will take some time on the phone, but the difference in prices between the urgent cares in your area may really surprise you.
 Additionally, you may be able to find lower rates at different hospitals and testing facilities.
 If you have insurance, you may want to contact them to see where you can get the lowest rates, even if you are in the network you may be able to save money by choosing one hospital over another one.
-Many people do not realize that you can be a smart consumer when it comes to medical procedures and just go where their doctors tell them to, but you can shop around for the best deals.

 Set Up a Payment Plan